JkbRnc/Data_Generators/README.md

 # Data_Generators

+# About the project

-Implementation of several tabular data generators.
-Practical part to my bachelor thesis
+Aim of this project is to create tabular generators for categorical and for numerical data.
+This is also practical part to my bachelor thesis.

+# Generators

+Currently there are 2 modifications of generative models -- Generative Adversal Networks (Goodfellow et al., 2014) and Variational Autoencoder (Kingma et al., 2013)